vikaspandey92/vikaspandey92/README.md

 ## Hi, I am Vikas 👋
-- 🔭 I’m currently working as a lead data scientist at BOSCH specializing in Machine Learning, DeepLearning, NLP and Optimization.
+- 🔭 I’m currently working as a lead data scientist with more than 8 years of industrial experience.
+- 🔭 I have worked on use cases related to NLP, Computer Vision, ML, DL and GenAI.
-- 🌱 I’m currently learning the art of creating scalable solutions with traditional ML/DL and Generative AI.
+- 🌱 I’m currently learning and implementing the art of creating scalable solutions with Generative AI and traditional ML/DL.
 - ⚡ Fun fact: I like reading books/blogs, travelling and playing outdoor sports.
 - 📫 How to reach me:
   -     https://www.linkedin.com/in/vikaspandey92/